hb68218-del/Python-Research-text-data-pipeline/README.md

 ## Tools and Technologies Used

 - Python for text processing and automation
 - Regular expressions for structured parsing
 - CSV and plain text data pipelines
-- Git and GitHub for version control
-- Spreadsheet tools for validation and review
+- Cursor and other genAI coding assistant

 ---